-The service participates in food sampling programmes co-ordinated by Public Health England (PHE) and the Tees Valley Food Liaison Group, which includes organised sampling initiatives, and targeted sampling, depending on local priorities.
+The service participates in food sampling programmes co-ordinated by the UKHSA and the Food Standards Agency (FSA) and the Tees Valley Food Liaison Group, which includes organised sampling initiatives, and targeted sampling, depending on local priorities.

 The Authority will carry out further sampling during routine inspections at randomly selected premises, and reactive sampling where required, or when non-compliance has been identified.